trambarhq/relaks-django-todo-example/README.md

 }, [ django ]);
 ```

+If authentication succeeds, the data source will emit an `authorization` event, `FrontEnd` will rerender and `LoginForm` will be unmounted--we're done here.
+If it doesn't, we save the error object to the form's state so it can be shown to the user.

-## Logout button
+## LogoutButton

-`LogoutButton` ([logout-button.jsx](https://github.com/trambarhq/relaks-django-todo-example/blob/master/src/logout-button.jsx)) is extremely simple.
+`LogoutButton` ([logout-button.jsx](https://github.com/trambarhq/relaks-django-todo-example/blob/master/src/logout-button.jsx)) is very simple.
 It renders a button when the user is logged in and nothing when he's not:

 ```javascript
 import React, { useCallback } from 'react';